KofoworolaOgunleye/100DaysofCloud/Journey/002/Readme.md

 ## Use Case

-• Root account shouldn't be used to access your account unless it is absolutely neccessary, IAM users with the right permissions should be used instead.
+*Root account shouldn't be used to access your account unless it is absolutely neccessary, IAM users with the right permissions should be used instead.
-• Enable MFA for all accounts
+*Enable MFA for all accounts
-• Never put your credentials in code
+*Never put your credentials in code
 • Rotate credentials
 • Grant least priviledge; deny all access and allow as needs arises
 • Use IAM Roles to provide cross-account access.